TrovaTrip Blog

 For some, the mere mention of artificial intelligence conjures up images of Terminator robots and soulless dystopias.
 Totally understandable, but the reality is an AI-reliant future looks more like, well, the world as it is right now.
 While its ability to generate human-like content is new, AI’s been here long enough that a lot of what it does feels more industry-standard than wave of the future.

-To get a feel for the role AI plays–and will play–in modern travel experiences, a little context can help.
-Most of us plan trips from the couch, so before we talk about where we’re going let’s take a look back at how far we’ve come.
+To get a feel for the role AI plays–and will play–in modern travel planning, a little context is necessary.
+Most of us plan trips from the couch, so before we talk about where we’re going, let’s take a look back at how far we’ve come.
 And how much our digital friend AI has changed the game.

 Then…the Internet.